jamesCabrera19/ios_movie_app/README.md

 ## Update Status

-- Last Updated: app was updated 2 years ago
+- Last Updated: app was last updated in 2021.
 - Node.js Authentication Server: Currently down.
 The app will not have authentication functionality until the server is back online.
 - To ensure the functionality of video playback, I have temporarily disabled authentication within the code.